athomasq/athomasq.github.io/investing/headcount.md

 One of the key advantages that startups have is that they can move faster than large, established companies.  *It follows logically* that at some point, hiring more people actually slows you down.

 This is counter-intuitive.
-Most founders understand that the *marginal* productivity of new hires diminishes over time -- your 300th team member is not likely to be as additive as your 3rd.
+Most founders understand that the *marginal* contribution of new hires diminishes over time -- your 300th team member is not likely to be as additive as your 3rd.
 But they still probably believe that the marginal contribution is positive.
 It's not.

 In my experience, the first break point happens around 12 people.
 Why 12?
 Well, the modal startup has 2 founders.
 It's hard to have more than 5-6 direct reports, so once you get to around 12 people, you need to have non-founder leaders.
 This instantly introduces a *huge* amount of friction.